tamunoibi/Algorithm/journal.md

 - Complete profile
 - Take quizes

-andela
+Andela
-What if I get someone to help me take the test? are there other coding challenges after that life one Are the jobs readily available now?
+What if I get someone to help me take the test?
+Are there other coding challenges after that life one Are the jobs readily available now?

 Referrals